 - Obstructive sleep apnea, which occurs when the tissues of your throat collapse and cause a complete or partial closing of your airway during sleep.

 - Central sleep apnea, which occurs when your brain fails to signal normal breathing.

 If you have obstructive sleep apnea, a CPAP machine may have been recommended to you.
 CPAP machines help limit episodes where breathing stops overnight by delivering pressured air to your airways.
 This pressured air can overcome the complete or partial closing of your airway during sleep, allowing breathing to continue without waking you up.
 While CPAP machines are a main treatment for sleep apnea, many patients find them uncomfortable and awkward.

 A custom oral appliance can also limit episodes where breathing stops overnight.
 While a CPAP machine uses pressurized air, our custom oral appliances shift the position of your jaw forward to open and stabilize the airway.
 These appliances can sometimes be used instead of a CPAP machine and are typically more comfortable and easier to wear.
 In cases where a CPAP is still required, an oral appliance may allow more comfortable settings when worn in combination with a CPAP device.

 Dr. Ernst has expanded her practice to include the treatment of obstructive sleep apnea with custom oral appliances.
-She has completed extensive training with the American Academy of Dental Sleep Medicine and would love to discuss your options for the treatment of snoring and/or obstructive sleep apnea.
+She has completed extensive training with the American Academy of Dental Sleep Medicine and is a Diplomate of the American Board of Dental Sleep Medicine.
+She would love to discuss your options for treating snoring and/or obstructive sleep apnea.

 Be on the Lookout For Common Sleep Apnea Symptoms